MCP Server

 • Local mode: One MCP server process per user.
 API key and collection are set via environment variables.
 Communication over stdio.

 • Hosted mode: Stateless HTTP server.
 A fresh MCP server instance is created for each request.
-API key and collection come from request headers.
+Supports API key auth (via headers) and OAuth 2.0 (via Auth0).

-In both modes, the MCP server is a thin wrapper around the Airweave SDK.
-It validates parameters, calls the search API, and formats results for the AI assistant.
+In both modes, the MCP server validates parameters, calls the appropriate search tier endpoint, and formats results for the AI assistant.

 Self-hosting